A Great Way Of Becoming A Better Language Learner

 I did an exercise with a number of advanced language learners recently and it confirmed to me that the more open you are as a person and prepared to face the unknown head on, the easier it is to come to the various understandings you have to arrive at to master another language.
 In the exercise, the students were being challenged at a number of levels but the area I wish to concentrate on for the purposes of this post is on the area of vocabulary.
 I could have looked at other language areas as well in the same vein, but this one lends itself to clearer analysis.

-After the students had read for themselves the text I had chosen (without the use of dictionary), we read through the text together.
+After the students had read for themselves the text I had chosen (without the use of a dictionary), we read through the text together.
 When there were difficulties, I first encouraged the student who had the problem to guess from context or from the meaning of the structure used.
 Sometimes that did not immediately work, so if I believed s/he could figure out the meaning, but somehow were missing it, I persisted asking the student questions, rather than open the problem to the class.

 After a time, from the responses various students gave me (and dictionaries were still not allowed for this exercise), it became clear that there were two quite different types of responses to trying to understand the words that were causing difficulties.

-There were the other kinds of students who were more open to see different meanings, the differences in meaning, not just more or less of what they already knew.
+There were the other kinds of students who were more open to seeing different meanings, the differences in meaning, not just more or less of what they already knew.
 They did not jump so readily back to what they knew but went back to the text to see what else could help them understand the feeling or sense they were looking for.
 So instead of “very surprising” what 2 students came back with was “wonderful”.

 The difference between how these two kinds of learners approached the problem at hand has a lot to do with their ability to entertain the unknown, to be open and vulnerable.
 It did not appear to me to be anything to do with their learning style but more to do with who they were as a person.

-So it would appear that the more resistant to change you maybe or the more closed you are, the more difficult it will be for you to come to necessary understandings.
+So it would appear that the more resistant to change you may be or the more closed you are, the more difficult it will be for you to come to necessary understandings.
 Or if you are stuck with giving meanings to the new language from the “old”, because you don’t want to let go of that, then you are less likely to get the nuances, the subtleties that distinguish languages (the grammars, the vocabularies, etc) from each other.
 Instead, if you are looking for the meaning, ready to accept whatever may come, rather than trying to make the meaning fit what you already know, then your progress will be more assured.

 As a little aside, this is one reason why bilingual teaching/learning of a language and excessive reliance on a bilingual dictionary is counterproductive to encouraging learners to embrace the unknown and to learn from it.
 The bilingual approach to learning/teaching does not encourage the learner to take on the unknown but instead encourages the learner to persist with an approach to learning that keeps them trying to interpret the new from what they already know.
 I have come across some learners who feel completely lost without the use of these tools, even at the advanced levels.
-It does not auger well for their continued improvement to native like proficiency for this kind of learner.
+It does not augur well for their continued improvement to native like proficiency for this kind of learner.